HealthResearchAuthority/rsp-alz/README.md

 2. Select the pipeline and click Run Pipeline
 3. Select the environment from the drop down
 4. Click Run

+## App Configuration Update Workflow

+Updating or adding App Configuration key-value pairs no longer requires redeploying the entire landing zone:

+1. Use the environment-specific file in `5.spoke-network/app-config-parameters/` (for example `dev.parameters.bicepparam`) to set `parAppConfigurationStoreName` (match the CAF-derived name that was created during the initial deployment) and add entries under `parAppConfigurationValues`.
+Each entry captures the key, optional label, value, and metadata for the App Configuration store.
+2. Keep sensitive values in an Azure DevOps Library variable group (e.g., `dev-appconfig`) and pass that group name to the `app_config_variable_group` parameter when queuing the pipeline so secrets stay outside of source control.
+3. Queue `.azuredevops/pipelines/appconfig-update.yml`, select the target environment, optionally provide the variable group, and run.
+The pipeline builds the template, validates it, runs `what-if`, and then deploys `main.appconfig-update.bicep`, touching only App Configuration.
+4. Capture validation/what-if output for PR evidence as usual.
+Because the deployment scope is limited, other resources in the landing zone remain unchanged.

 ## Defender for Storage Implementation